In this guide

 The Australian Taxation Office (ATO) describes an investment strategy as "your plan for making, holding and realising assets consistent with your investment objectives and retirement goals".

 From time to time the ATO releases information about what it expects to see in an investment strategy.
-For example, it recently said that simply providing broad investment ranges of between 0 to 100% for each class of investment was not a valid approach and trustees needed to articulate how and why they intended to invest their super.
+For example, it said recently that simply providing broad investment ranges of between 0 to 100% for each class of investment was not a valid approach and trustees needed to articulate how and why they intended to invest their super.

 What is an SMSF investment strategy?